-We show here an example of the Bannai-Ito bi-lattice for $a=-\pp{c+j+1}$ and $c>0$, which correspond to the first set of restrictions of (\ref{eq:cond_posi}) with $j$ even.
-We see that the parameter $c$, and consequently $a$, control the gap between the positive and negative part of the grid.
+We show here an example of the Bannai--Ito bi-lattice for $a=-(c+j+1)$ and $c>0$, which correspond to the first set of restrictions of \eqref{eq:cond_posi} with $j$ even.
+We see that the parameter $c$, and consequently $a$, controls the gap between the positive and negative part of the grid.
 As for the parameter $b$, it controls the gap between consecutive points on each separate side.
 The first and last points are at the coordinate $x=\pm\frac{2j+b+c}{4}$ and the distances $d_3$ and $d_4$ alternate until they reach the end on both side.
+We have precisely,